parvister/parvister/README.md

 - Christmas Gift cards for Tura Epicodus?
 - Shoe-leather marketing for Boot camp (to parents and service folks)
 - Tura's website
-- Follow up with Zdata on DTNA
+- Follow up with ZData on DTNA
 - Consider a rotation structure for Tura/DSA webinar activities